Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Ndaziramiyep/README.md

 Output: Updated requirements documentation and change logs.

-Explain the concept of modularity in software design.
+<h3>Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
-Testing in Software Engineering:
+Testing in Software Engineering:</h3>

 Concept of Modularity in Software Design